-- When Homer is falsely accused of molesting a woman, he tries to defend himself, but the sensationalized media treats him like a perpetrator until someone unexpected comes to try and prove his innocence (Homer Badman)
+- When Homer is falsely accused of molesting a woman, he tries to defend himself, but the sensationalized media treats him like a perpetrator until someone unexpected comes to try to prove his innocence (Homer Badman)

 - Homer becomes a clown but runs into trouble with the mob (Homie the Clown)

 - Homer becomes fat to avoid getting on the plants exercise program and barely saves the town from catastrophic meltdown (King-Size Homer)

 - Homer brings together a baseball team as school rules clampdown (Team Homer)